How to decommission Exchange Server 2010 after Office 365 Migration

 Get-MailboxDatabase | ft name, publicfolderdatabase

-Now, try to delete the Public Folder Databases.
-You can see that the Public folder database is now removed.
+Now, try to delete the Public folder databases.
+As you can see from below screenshot, Public folder database is now removed.

 Get-PublicFolderDatabase | Remove-PublicFolderDatabase

-If you have received a pop-up message: (Error: The public folder database “Public Folder Database” contains folder replicas.
+Error: The public folder database “Public Folder Database” contains folder replicas.
 Before deleting the public folder database, remove the folders or move the replicas to another public folder database.
-For detailed instructions about how to remove a public folder database, see http://go.microsoft.com/fwlink/?linkid=81409&clcid=0x409), you can use below commands to fix it as well.
-But, I have not tested the below method / commands myself so i am not sure if this will work or not.
-But, if you are able to try the below method and if it works fine.
-Please let me know in the comments section.
+For detailed instructions about how to remove a public folder database, see http://go.microsoft.com/fwlink/?linkid=81409&clcid=0x409

 Set-OrganizationConfig -PublicFolderMigrationComplete $True